-A go-around is a procedure adopted when an arriving aircraft on final approach aborts landing by applying take-off power and climbing away from the airport.
-It is a standard safety procedure to be followed by the flight crew in the event of an aircraft being unable to land.
+A go-around is a safety procedure performed when an arriving aircraft on final approach aborts landing and climbs away from the airport by applying take-off power.
+It is a standard procedure to be followed by the flight crew in the event of an aircraft being unable to land.
 The procedure is published so that ATC and the pilots can anticipate where the aircraft will fly following the decision to go around.

-The standard missed approach procedure applicable to Gatwick Airport requires to climb straight ahead to 3,000ft, then, on passing 2,000ft or 1DME (Distance Measuring Equipment), whichever is later, turn heading 180.
+The standard missed approach procedure applicable to Gatwick Airport requires to climb straight ahead to 3,000ft, then, on passing 2,000ft or 1DME (Distance Measuring Equipment), whichever is later, turn heading 180 to the runway direction.
 This may or may not result in aircraft overflying the town of Crawley or outlying areas.
-The number and reasons for go-arounds are routinely discussed at FLOPSC meetings as they are performed to avoid potentially unsafe situations and maintain a safe separation between aircraft.
+The number and reasons for go-arounds are routinely discussed at FLOPSC meetings, as they are performed to avoid potentially unsafe situations and maintain a safe separation between aircraft.